allanmukhwana/nerap/README.md

 The platform aggregates data from a wide network of trusted partners across the healthcare and humanitarian sectors.
 This includes:
 *   **Direct Reporting from Health Facilities:** Public, private, and faith-based hospitals and clinics can directly update their inventory levels for critical items.
 This provides real-time, on-the-ground data on stock availability.
-*   **Integration with National Systems:** Through Application Programming Interfaces (APIs), NERAP Cloud is designed to integrate with existing national health databases, such as those managed by the Kenya Medical Supplies Authority (KEMSA), to reflect centralized supply chain information.[1, 2]
+*   **Integration with National Systems:** Through Application Programming Interfaces (APIs), NERAP Cloud is designed to integrate with existing national health databases, such as those managed by the Kenya Medical Supplies Authority (KEMSA), to reflect centralized supply chain information.
-*   **Humanitarian Partner Feeds:** During large-scale disasters, the platform can pull and display data from humanitarian organizations like the Kenya Red Cross and the World Food Programme, showing the locations of emergency shelters, food distribution points, and mobile clinics.[3, 4]
+*   **Humanitarian Partner Feeds:** During large-scale disasters, the platform can pull and display data from humanitarian organizations like the Kenya Red Cross and the World Food Programme, showing the locations of emergency shelters, food distribution points, and mobile clinics.

 **2. The Moderation Layer: Ensuring Verified and Actionable Information**